KostasAnagnostou/Simple_Card_Android/README.md

 This repository is a practice test (Make Your Own Card) for User Interface Lesson (for EU Scholarship - Android Development for Beginners at Udacity).

-The main files for this static card are:
+The main files (Android Studio) for this static card are:
 1) activity_main.xml
 2) styles.xml
 3) strings.xml